 Mossyard has been the home of the McConchie Family for five generations and offers visitors the hospitality of a family run tourism business with the attractions of a working farm.

 John & Joanna McConchie – We returned to Mossyard in 2000 to join the family business.
 We initially worked with John’s mum, Caroline who had been in the hot seat since 1972.
 Caroline stepped back as we stepped up to the role of running a busy caravan park and the holiday cottages.
-What was once a one lady job, with the odd evening contribution from a local farmer, now keeps both of us employed full time, along with full time team member Graeme and we have Elaine, Emma & Betty who are with us part time!
+What was once a one lady job, with the odd evening contribution from a local farmer, now keeps both of us employed full time, along with full time team member Graeme and our part time reception/housekeeping team who all help keep this show on the road!
 Our twins, Jack Kerr & Lucy Grace arrived in October 2012 - the 5th generation of McConchies to live in the farmhouse!